-The war in Ukraine is resulting in human suffering and economic consequences.
-While the situation remains highly fluid and the outlook is subject to extraordinary certainty, the economic sequences are already seen in high energy and commodity prices.
-The Company monitors the situation closely and is in regular in-depth dialogue with the BMW Group departments and banks to assess the impact and be able to respond in a timely matter to any possible unforeseen events.
-The exchange risk of financial receivable is limited because all financial receivables with Russian counterparties are fully hedged, and renewal of Russian borrowing facilities will not take place.
-The impact on non-repayment is assessed to be limited due to the guarantee that is in place with the BMW AG in case the aggregated losses on financial receivables exceed euro 2 million, excluding any accrued interest on these transactions.
-Up until now, no further issues were encountered or identified, and the liquidity position of the Company is in control.
-However, the geopolitical situation remains highly volatile and uncertain, making it very difficult to accurately forecast outcomes for the financial year 2022.
+As of 2023, the war in Ukraine continues to cause human suffering and economic consequences.
+The situation remains highly fluid and unpredictable, and the outlook is subject to extraordinary uncertainty.
+One of the economic impacts of the conflict can be seen in high energy and commodity prices, which can affect various industries.
+The Company is closely monitoring the situation and is in regular in-depth dialogue with the BMW Group departments and banks to assess the impact and respond to any possible unforeseen events in a timely manner.
+The exchange risk of financial receivables is limited because all financial receivables with Russian counterparties are fully hedged, and renewal of Russian borrowing facilities will not take place.
+Additionally, the Company's exposure to non-repayment is deemed manageable due to a guarantee from BMW AG that covers aggregated losses on financial receivables up to euro 2 million, exclusive of any accrued interest.
+Overall, the Company's liquidity position is under control, and no further issues have been encountered or identified.
+However, the geopolitical situation and economic consequences of the war in Ukraine remain a significant concern for businesses and investors in the region.